gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ### Question Reading Structure

-A Quizmaster must introduce and read each question type in a specific, multipart way:
+A quizmaster must introduce and read each question type in a specific, multipart way:

 1. Question Introduction
     - State the full question number and type